SIOSDataKeeper/SIOSDataKeeper-SQL-Cluster/README.md

 You will be prompted for the following parameters:

 + **licenseKeyFtpURL:** - Enter the path to your temporary license file.
-This path appears in the email that you received from SIOS Technology Corp. containing your evaluation key.
+This path appears in the email that you received from SIOS Technology Corp. that contained your evaluation key.
 Provide the folder name which contains the license in this field.<br/>Example input - http://ftp.us.sios.com/pickup/EVAL_Some_User_2016-01-26_DKCE.
 To request a free 14 day trial, visit http://us.sios.com/clustersyourway/cta/14-day-trial.
 + **newStorageAccountNamePrefix:** - The prefix of the new storage account created to store the VMs disks.
 Different storage accounts will be created for AD and DataKeeper VMs.
 This value must be composed of all lowercase letters or numbers, be a maximum of 20 characters long, and be globally unique within all of Azure.
 + **storageAccountType:** - Type of storage account to create.
 This must be set to Premium if DS size VMs are being created.
 + **domainName:** The domain name in FQDN form.
 This value should contain at least two parts, separated by a '.' (for example, datakeeper.local).
 The first part of the FQDN will be used as the login domain name (for example, login as datakeeper&#92;siosadmin), and must not match the domainAdminUsername.
 If domainName does not contain a '.', the suffix '.local' will be appended.